dmcgits/dmcgits.github.io/mds/GPR103/week10_notes.md

 ## Expanding the things we might need

 In missile command there are  good few objects, and we need to figure out their properties.
 Luckily this isn't a code exercise, it's just imagination and things we know about games.

-**alienBatteries**
-  - position

-**playerBatteries**
+### Drawover

+A quick doodle over the game screen can help us figure out the code, instead of having to visualise everything in our head.

+// Here lies a drawing

+### Attributes of our classes

+**PlayerBattery**
   - position
   - capacity
   - MissileCount